 - Step 2: Choose your permission

-To add a board permission, click on the three bars menu located on the upper right of your board as below:
+To add a board permission, click on the three dots menu located on the upper right of your board as below:

 What are the different permission types?

 There are three different settings for board permissions, you can find these options in the Hamburger menu.
 Let's dive into them one by one:

 The default is set to 'Edit Everything" which means that everyone that is subscribed to the board is able to change the content and structure of the board, add new items, edit column names, change statuses, and create items updates.

 This permission allows non-board owners to add items, change statuses and cells on the board, and create item updates, but they are not able to edit the group or column titles or rearrange the structure of the board.
 This setting is great for when you want to collaborate on a project with an external guest on a shareable board, but want to make sure that a column won't accidentally be deleted or rearranged.

 - View Only

 With this permission, only owners of your board are able to change the board.
-Non-board owners are only able to communicate with this permission and are not able to do anything else.
+Non-board owners are only able to view the board and write updates.
 This setting is really helpful when you want a customer to be able to view a shareable board so you are able to keep them up to date on the progress of the project!